Sidhrth/Sidhrth/README.md

 - 👋 Hi, I’m Sidharth Kaliappan.
-Final Year student at University of Geneva, Switzerland.
+2nd Year PhD student at University of Massachusetts Amherst.
-- 👀 I’m interested in Data Analysis, Data Science, Machine Learning/AI and Cybersecurity.
-- 🌱 Currently learning Emotion modeling and Unsupervised Machine Learning techniques.
+- COmplete!
-- 📫 Email - sidharth.kaliappan@gmail.com
+- Email - skaliappan@umass.edu

 <!---
 Sidhrth/Sidhrth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.